 Darren is a dentist and lives in Plymouth.
-Darren has two different permanent places of work, one in Plymouth and one in Exeter.
+Darren has two different associate contracts and permanent places of work, one in Plymouth and one in Exeter.
 He is an associate dentist at a practice in Plymouth 2 miles from his home and every Monday and Friday he can walk to and from work.
 He also works in a practice in Exeter from Tuesday to Thursday.
 It takes Darren 2 hours and is a 90-mile round trip in his car to get to and from work in Exeter.
 Darren has spoken to his accountant and knows any travel to a permanent work location is a commuting journey and not allowed as a tax deduction.
 There is no tax relief for any of Darren’s journeys from his home to Plymouth or Exeter.
 It is Darren’s choice where he lives and works.
-Like the employees of the practices, the costs of getting Darren to his permanent places of work must be paid by him.
+Like all of the employees at the practices, the costs of getting Darren to his permanent places of work must be paid by him as a personal expenditure.

 Darren should consider if the extra travel time and costs of getting from his home to the practice in Exeter are reflected in his pay.
 If they are not, he might want to consider asking for an increased rate of pay or working closer to his home.